Champaner-Pavagadh Archaeological Park: Geography

 The Champaner-Pavagadh heritage site is spread over an area of more than 1329 ha with a buffer zone of 2812 ha.
 In addition to the Primary Heritage Zone of 983.27 ha, there are several other sites which include: Kabutarkhana, Maqbara, Maqbara Mandvi, Maqbara near Patidar Village, Malik Sandal Ni Vav, Hathikhana, Sindh Mata, Sikander Ka Reuza, Babakhan Ki Dargah, Nau Kuan Sat Vavdi, and Chandrakala Vav.
-The site is 50 km east of Baroda and 42 miles south of Godhra, whose history is recorded from the second century AD and which has many religious monuments of Gujarati Sultans (of Turkish descent), Rajputs, and Jains.
+The site is 50 km east of Baroda and 68 km south of Godhra, whose history is recorded from the second century AD and which has many religious monuments of Gujarati Sultans (of Turkish descent), Rajputs, and Jains.
 It includes the Palace of Mahmud Begada, grandson of Ahmed Shah, who founded Ahmedabad City, Jama Masjid and other mosques.
 The setting is undulating hillocks and plateaus.
 There are steep rock exposures formed by ancient volcanic eruptions and lava flows.